We disable autosave for technical reasons.

 Adding states

-By default the displayed name of the state is given by its index: the first state is named "s0"
+By default the displayed name of the state is given by its index: the first state is named "s0", the second "s1", etc.

 stt_0 = A.add_state()